theodoreny/the-album-example/README.md

 ← `contact.html`: contact information to find me

-← `about.html` : what my project is about
+← `about.html` : shows my resume and awards

 ← `style.css` : CSS stylesheet that customizes the HTML to make it look good